188.8.131.52 Duty of care

-Payment of compensation as a result of negligence can only be considered if DSS, Department of Education, DHS or the ATO have breached its duty to exercise reasonable care.
+Payment of compensation as a result of negligence can only be considered if DSS, the Department of Education, Skills and Employment, Services Australia or the ATO have breached its duty to exercise reasonable care.
 The payment is made under Public Governance, Performance and Accountability Act 2013 (PGPA) section 23.

 Decisions under FA law

 The majority of decisions made under family assistance law are decisions that are subject to a right of review and these are determined by this legislative mechanism, rather than being settled under PGPA section 23.
 Therefore, if negligent advice is given and/or a negligent action occurs, it will rarely result in a common law duty of care and settlement under PGPA section 23.

 Contributory negligence occurs when the person affected by the negligence or a third party contributed to the negligence.
-In such a case, if DHS gave negligent advice and/or acted negligently, any compensation may be reduced to reflect the contributory actions of the person affected and/or the third party.
+In such a case, if Services Australia gave negligent advice and/or acted negligently, any compensation may be reduced to reflect the contributory actions of the person affected and/or the third party.